 Your Making Tax Digital for VAT questions answered (even the difficult ones)

-Since Making Tax Digital (MTD) for VAT started in April, time's running out to get to grips with your new responsibilities.
-To help you out, we’ve answered the most common questions that accountants have asked us over the last few months in this handy guide.
+In this guide, we’ve answered the most common questions that accountants have asked us since Making Tax Digital (MTD) was introduced in 2019.
 If you're not an accountant but want to know more, take a look at our collection of MTD resources for small businesses.

 Click through to your most pressing question or read on to take in the full list: